chronologos/twitterati/README.md

 # twitterati

-Automatically track your Twitter followers in Git.
+Automatically track your Twitter followers in Git, using GitHub Actions.

 This GitHub Action runs every hour to take a snapshot of your current followers.
 This is committed to the repository.
 Viewing the repository history allows you to see how your followers have changed over time.
+Other basic stats are also tracked (e.g. mutuals, people you follow who don't follow you).
+The idea being that curating the people you follow to include more mutuals and fewer big accounts will generally make your Twitter life more engaging and fruitful :)

 ## Usage